riscv-software-src/riscof/docs/source/installation.rst

 require special macros to be executed as prelude or post-testing.
 These macros can be provided to RISCOF as a header file: ``model_test.h``.

-For sample templates of pre-built plugins please refer to : `riscof-plugins <https://gitlab.com/incoresemi/riscof-plugins>`_.
+..
+For sample templates of pre-built plugins please refer to : `riscof-plugins <https://github.com/riscv/riscof-plugins>`_.

+For sample templates of pre-built plugins please refer to :ref:`prebuilt_plugins`.

 To make things even simpler, RISCOF generates standard pre-built templates for DUTs and Reference Models for the user via the ``setup`` command as shown below::